 If you are taken on as a trainee for a manufacturing company, training will be on the job.

-For the NHS apprenticeship, you would complete Scottish Vocational Qualification (SVQ) Performing Engineering Operations Level 2; NC Mechanical Engineering Systems (SCQF Level 6); SVQ Mechanical Manufacturing Engineering (Composite Manufacture Engineering Level 3; and Rehabilitation Technologies (PDA) (SCQF Level 7).
+For the NHS apprenticeship, you would complete SVQ Performing Engineering Operations Level 2; NC Mechanical Engineering Systems (SCQF Level 6); SVQ Mechanical Manufacturing Engineering (Composite Manufacture Engineering Level 3; and Rehabilitation Technologies (PDA) (SCQF Level 7).

 Technicians can become members of BAPO, who run courses, conferences and seminars where technicians can update their skills and learn about the latest technology and developments in this field.